cnrd-dev/cheese-factory/README.md

 ## How to run the notebooks

 Dependencies and virtual environment details are located in the `Pipfile` which can be used with `pipenv`.

-## How to run the web app

-Run `python run.py` in the app directory to start the web app and simulator.
-Go to http://0.0.0.0:3001/

 ## License